The Work Room

 I only work with people who I feel I can substantially help, so please provide a work sample of up to 15 pages for review.
 The fee for a complete manuscript review and 2 hour-long editorial feedback sessions is $1,200 for projects up to 60k words and $1,500 for those up to 90k words.

 I am deeply committed to giving people from historically marginalized groups more access to writing and publishing channels.
-If you are from a marginalized community and can't afford my fee, I would charge on a sliding scale of $750-$1,200 depending on the length of the project and the financial status of the student.
+If you are from a marginalized community and can't afford my fee, I would charge on a sliding scale of $800-$1,200 depending on the length of the project and the financial status of the student.
+If you'd like to take advantage of this option, please note this in the 'Other Information' section of your registration.

 Please note: initial payment isn’t final fee; final fees will be discussed after registration.
 The balance will be invoiced separately.